 Students develop and maintain diverse, positive peer and intergenerational relationships in a variety of contexts.

 * We have done this lesson without teaching Witnnessing and Sawa Bona, it does not go well.
-They students have not been given the tools they need to be compassionate intent listeners.
-They do not see that their role as a partner is what allows others to discover who they are.
+The students need the tools to become compassionate, active listeners.
+They need to understand and embrace that their role as a partner is what allows others engage in self discovery in this lesson.

 Step 2: We RANDOMLY asign the students a partner through sticks or numbering or whatever else makes it clear that this is completely random.
 We have already reminded them of Witnessing and Sawa Bona, we have also talked about kind facial expressions and body language.
 How our faces and posture tell people a lot of what we think about them.
 (We usually have demonstrated in a seriously ridiculous way with eye rolls, huffs and the like, showing how painful and crushing saying nothing can be).
 We do the random partnering because we find this activity has such an incredible impact on building community, and we want to spread that positive community outwards.
 We make it clear that what is talked about in these partnerships stays in these partnerships.
 They are entering into an agreement where they are allowing themselves to be open and vulnerable, therefore we are explicit that these conversations belong to no one but the people in the partnerships.
 (We haven’t had a breach yet.)